- JTEKT TOP

 Initiatives for the introduction of off-site renewable energy

-The solar power plants to be utilized under this agreement have "additionality", which means that they will be newly installed by the generator.
-By introducing renewable energy with "additionality," JTEKT will contribute to the expansion of renewable energy throughout society.
+The solar power plants to be utilized under this contract have "additionality," meaning that they will be newly installed by the generator, and thus contribute to the expansion of renewable energy in society as a whole.

 Main implementation contents